finos/FDC3/docs/context/ref/TimeRange.md

 - A trade blotter
 - A record of client contact/activity in a CRM

-A time period may be closed (i.e. `startTime` and `endTime` are both known) or open (i.e. only the `startTime` is known, an `endTime` will be known in the future, e.g. when an order is filled).

-Example application in a raised intent:
+Example use cases:

-User may want to view pricing/trades/customer activity for a security over a particular time period, the time range might be specified as the context for the `ViewChart` intent OR it might be embedded in another context (e.g. a context representing a chart to plot).
+- User may want to view pricing/trades/customer activity for a security over a particular time period, the time range might be specified as the context for the `ViewChart` intent OR it might be embedded in another context (e.g. a context representing a chart to plot).

-Example application as a broadcast context:

-User filters a visualisation (e.g. a pricing chart) to show a particular period, the `TimeRange` is broadcast and other visualisations (e.g. a heatmap of activity by instrument, or industry sector etc.) receive it and filter themselves to show data over the same range.
+- User filters a visualisation (e.g. a pricing chart) to show a particular period, the `TimeRange` is broadcast and other visualisations (e.g. a heatmap of activity by instrument, or industry sector etc.) receive it and filter themselves to show data over the same range.

+Notes:

+- A `TimeRange` may be closed (i.e. `startTime` and `endTime` are both known)or open (i.e. only one of the `startTime` or `endTime` is known).

+- Ranges corresponding to dates (e.g. `2022-05-12` to `2022-05-19`) should be specified using times as this prevents issues with timezone conversions and inclusive/exclusive date ranges.

+- String fields representing times are encoded according to [ISO 8601-1:2019](https://www.iso.org/standard/70907.html).
+  - A timezone indicator should be specified, e.g. `"2022-05-12T15:18:03Z"` or `"2022-05-12T16:18:03+01:00"`
+.
+  - Times MAY be specified with millisecond precision, e.g. `"2022-05-12T15:18:03.349Z"`

 ## Type